bitpixi2/lemonomics/apps/karma-lemonade-stand/README.md

     ╚════════════════════════════════════════════════════╝
 ```

-This project was a **journey of discovery** through the Devvit ecosystem:

-#### 🔧 The Tech Stack That Made It Possible
+#### 🔧 The Kiro Dev Environment That Made It Possible

 - **🎯 Devvit Hooks**: For Reddit integration magic
 - **🔌 MCP Server**: Model Context Protocol goodness
-- **⚛️ React**: Because modern UI rocks
-- **📚 Start Docs**: The foundation that saved us
+- **📚 Reddit Start Docs**: The foundation that saved me, after I had to nuke and restart the day before

-#### 💜 The Kiro Dev Aesthetic That Truly Kept Me Going

 - **[Hacker Sounds](https://marketplace.visualstudio.com/items?itemName=mattogodoy.hacker-sounds)** by mattogodoy - The _click click tap tap_ that kept me motivated!
 - **[Amethyst Kiss Themes Pack](https://marketplace.visualstudio.com/items?itemName=MahdiBehkar.amethyst-kiss-themes-pack)** by MahdiBehkar - Those gorgeous purple vibes!

-_I love this about Kiro - they have extensions that transform your development environment into whatever aesthetic inspires you!
-That and Kiro's little ghost face made up for all the really frustrating times (Who could be mad at that little face?) _ ✨
+I love this about Kiro - they have extensions that transform your development environment into whatever aesthetic inspires you!
+That and Kiro's little ghost face made up for all the really frustrating bugs like the play button not working to accept, spec tasks getting stuck, and documents ignored (Who could be mad at that little ghosty face?) ✨

 ### 🎬 The Ambitious Vision That Almost Was